Your Essential Breastfeeding Tips and Positions

 There are many different breast pumps available; another option is to choose hand expression.
 If you’re having trouble deciding, speak with your lactation consultant or healthcare provider for advice.
 Your lactation consultant can also help you learn how to master hand expression or how to use your new breast pump.

-15. Wait With Introducing a Pacifier
+14. Wait Before Introducing a Pacifier

-Giving your baby a pacifier can help soothe her between feeds; however, offering it in those first few weeks can have a negative effect on your milk supply, and discourage your baby from wanting to nurse.
+Giving your baby a pacifier can help soothe them between feeds; however, offering it in those first few weeks can have a negative effect on your milk supply, and discourage your baby from wanting to nurse.

 Experts recommend waiting until your baby has gotten used to breastfeeding before offering a pacifier.

-16. Get Prepared for Breastfeeding in Public (If You Choose To!)
+15. Get Prepared for Breastfeeding in Public (If You Choose To!)

 At some point, you may like to breastfeed your baby while you’re in a public place.
 Here are some tips for breastfeeding in public: